Krokosha666/CPP_Webm_Wobble/README.md

 i didn't bother licensing it, it's extremely inefficient code if u fix it and i'd apreciate crediting

-this side project so i won't bother updating it
+this low priority side project so i won't bother updating it